openhive-network/dhive/README.md

 ### From cdn or self-hosted script

-Grab `dist/dhive.js` from a [release](https://github.com/jnordberg/dhive/releases) and include in your html:
+Grab `dist/dhive.js` from git and include in your html:

 ```html
 <script src="@hiveio/dhive.js"></script>